 Register with the Carabineros (police) at their station in San Gabriel.
 This is somewhat mandatory - regulations here change from year to year, but they constantly get stricter.

 Their station is at the end of the village towards the mountains.

 If you intend to do mountaineering or trekking in the area around Cajon del Maipo/Volcan San Jose, I suggest getting the map "Cajon del Maipo" (1:250 000; Nr.
 3300-6900) from the Instituto Geográfico Militar in Santiago de Chile, or one of their more detailed maps in 1:50 000.

 Costs 8100 Pesos.

-IGM maps are quite detailled.
-However, roads are sometimes not correct, important for those who intend to go travel by 4 WD or motor cycle.
+IGM maps are quite detailed.
+However, roads are sometimes not correct, important for those who intend to go travel by 4 WD or motorcycle.
 Get in this case additionally a good road map in Chile

 Camping is allowed anywhere on the mountain.

 Hide your stuff!